True Cost Comparison vs Hyperscalers – CPU

 myresearchcloud.ca vs Hyperscalers (Apples to Apples)

-Predictable billing
+predictable billing

-Deterministic performance
+deterministic performance

-Sovereign Canadian hosting
+sovereign Canadian hosting

-myresearchcloud.ca Pricing Model (Predictable by Design)
+myresearchcloud.ca Pricing is Predictable by Design

-Each vCPU includes:
+Each vCPU represents:

 4 GB RAM